Code-Institute-Submissions/Milestone-Project-54/README.md

 # Holiday Planner

-This website is my first milestone project for Code Institute, I will be using this website for my own presentation.
-The website is very simple, my goal was to display easily understandable information, for my potential employers or customers.
-The website was built using the Bootstrap v4.4.1 framework.
+This is the second milestone project.
+The Idea of this project was to create a website that would help to plan the holiday.
+Provide an idea where is the place, see what places the travelers can visit being over there, all of that can be seen on Google map.
 Hosted on [GitHub Pages](https://rimantascode.github.io/Milestone-Project-2/) Repository on [GitHub](https://github.com/rimantascode/Milestone-Project-2)